morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 	<?php get_template_part( 'template-parts/post-list/post-list', 'with-comments' ); ?>
 </section>
 ```
-Here we've replaced only the HTML which is not significant for the component.
+Only those HTML parts are replaced with PHP which are not significant regarding the global component architecture.

 ### Replace ugly HTML code with PHP code